biskilled/cadenceEtl/docs/index.rst

 This documentation is the first version of popEye, we do look for your help and we will provide our "wish-list" .

 PopEye hope to extend and be one of the major open-source integration platform. come and join us

+Lets satrt with a small sample:
+- load data from oracle table to sql-server :

+- load data from a query into sql-server:

 ..  toctree::
     :maxdepth: 2